-Vote AGAINST nonqualified employee stock purchase plans when any of the plan features do not meet the above criteria.
+MassPRIM will generally vote AGAINST nonqualified employee stock purchase plans when any of the plan features do not meet the above criteria.
 If the company matching contribution exceeds 25 percent of employee's contribution, evaluate the cost of the plan against its allowable cap.